 • Raise your lawn mower blade.
 Protect your lawn’s roots from heat by letting grass grow a little longer.

 • Limit other outdoor water uses.
 Sweep driveways and sidewalks with a broom.
 Always use a nozzle on your hose when watering landscape or washing your car.

 • Check your home and repair water leaks.
 Place a few drops of food coloring in your toilet tank and wait 10 minutes.
 If the water in the bowl turns color you have a leak.
 Replacing the flapper or other easy adjustments will generally solve the problem at little or no cost.
 Don’t forget to check showers and sinks for leaks as well.

 • Know your water use.
 Check your water bill regularly to track use.
 Contact your water supplier for ways to identify and solve higher than normal water use issues.

-Together we can minimize the effects of a low water year and help ensure we are sufficiently prepared with the best water supply possible.
+Together we can help ensure we have the best water supply possible.

 Learn more about conservation

 Indoor water conservation - information on maintaining your home’s plumbing system.